Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Conclusion

 \section{Conclusion}

 In this work we propose NS-DPO, a practical and provably efficient approach for preference optimization on non-stationary offline datasets.
-With standard assumptions, we provide a theoretical analysis on the performance of NS-DPO in the case of log-linear policies and show that the complexity of the regret matches that of other stationary approaches.
+With standard assumptions on the offline learning setting and a minimal assumption of having only a upper bound $B_T$ on the preference drift, we provide a theoretical analysis on the performance of NS-DPO in the case of log-linear policies.
+NS-DPO achieves a sample complexity of $O(n^{-1/4})$.
+We also show that as the preference drift in the environment diminishes, $B_T \rightarrow 0$, the complexity of the regret recovers $O(n^{-1/2})$, found in the stationary setting.
 We further support this result with a suit of empirical results on a synthetic setting.
-We also investigate the application of NS-DPO to LLMs, create several non-stationary preference datasets, and show that NS-DPO shows superior performance to standard preference optimization algorithms and In Context Learning approaches on these datasets.
+We also investigate the application of NS-DPO to LLMs, creating several non-stationary preference datasets with varied levels of preference drift, and show that NS-DPO shows superior performance to standard preference optimization algorithms and In Context Learning approaches on these datasets.
 Even in stationary settings, NS-DPO matches the performance of stationary algorithms.
 This motivates the usefulness of our approach when the existence of preference drift in a dataset is unknown, as applying NS-DPO will not hurt performance even if the preference drift is too small to matter.
-Our approach can be further extended to the online setting where data is sequentially provided as time passes.
+NS-DPO introduces only a single parameter $\gamma$ in the stationary DPO loss, which is notably easy to implement and test with.
+Our approach can be easily extended to the online setting where data is sequentially provided as time passes.
 NS-DPO can also be adapted to learn at a time step that is not the present by discounting both past and future preference as a function of their distance from the time step of interest.
-We leave these ideas to future work.
+We leave these ideas for future work.\looseness=-1